Your First 30 Minutes

 - One installed skill that extends the agent's capabilities beyond chat

-- Confirmed that auto-capture is on, bind address is 127.0.0.1, and macOS permissions are granted
+- Confirmed that memory persistence is configured, bind address is loopback-only, and macOS permissions are granted

 - A spending limit set with your LLM provider